-- Nationals from the USA, UK, Ireland, Australia, New Zealand and Canada; - Applicants with an International Baccalaureate, European Baccalaureate diploma, or European secondary school diploma (pre-university certificate) considered equivalent to the Dutch pre-university education, with English as a final examination subject.
+- Nationals from the USA, UK, Ireland, Australia, New Zealand, Canada and Surinam;

+- Applicants with an International Baccalaureate, European Baccalaureate diploma, or European secondary school diploma (pre-university certificate) or Surinam VWO diploma considered equivalent to the Dutch pre-university education, with English as a final examination subject.
 Please note that a 'pass' (sufficient score) for English is required on the secondary school certificate.